LionelBeato/coatimundis/Week_3/Day_15/OVERVIEW.md

 1. Treat today as the deadline for your website.
 It doesn't have to be complete but you should reach a major milestone.
 2. Once you're done, push everything to git and your heroku!
 I want to see live, active urls.

-### Catch up on Assignments
+### Review and Catch-up

+1. Review all of the work you did.
-1. Catch up on any assignments you didn't get a chance to finish.
+2. Catch-up on any labs or homework you didn't do.
+3. Push them to github.

 ## Links